 What happens today: Contemporary Greek cuisine at its best

-Greek cuisine is now praised worldwide for its unpretentious deliciousness.
-Along with time-tested, traditional Greek food, comes along a brigade of talented chefs who take local raw materials to another level.
+Greek food is now praised worldwide for its unpretentious deliciousness.
+Along with time-tested, traditional Greek food, comes along a brigade of talented chefs who take local raw ingredients to another level.
 Humble and often overlooked, local ingredients like fava, lentils, horta and carob, now shine in gourmet dishes, giving way for more premium local products to be created.
-Inspired by the new trends, locals take pride in “made in Greece” products, moving away from foreign fads of the past, and rediscover their Greek culinary roots.
+Inspired by the new trends, locals take pride in “made in Greece” products, moving away from foreign fads of the past, and rediscovering their Greek culinary roots.